For more information related to constituency offices, contact Financial Services at 250-356-8586.

 Some caucuses may wish to establish “group conditions” for constituency office staff.
 Any individual or group conditions established cannot be binding on either the Legislative Assembly or the government.

 The salary and benefits for regular full-time and part-time constituency assistants are deducted from the Member’s constituency office allowance.
-The total costs are deducted at source, and the combined amount cannot exceed the monthly allowance established for each MLA.
+The total costs are deducted at source, and the combined amount cannot exceed the monthly allowance established for each Member.

 |Q What is meant by “group conditions”?|